Raygee Yonge Dreams Review

-Raygee saying “look at me NOW, yo look at me…” in this third track of the EP, Remember.
-Reminiscing how geeky he was back in the days, saying he was wack and all of that negativity surrounding him.
+Raygee says “look at me NOW, yo look at me…” in this third track of the EP, Remember.
+Reminiscing how geeky he was back in the day, saying he was wack and all of that negativity surrounding him.

 My, my, my how the tables are flipped

 Coz’ now they be jamming to all of our hits

 Damn, right I say!
 All of his hard work paid off.
 As a result, just look at the success of Southeast Cartel and Raygee NOW